-Unless you’re super rich, you should not use a taxi to get from the Airport to Asakusa because it will be really expensive (¥2000 to ¥25000).
-Click here for my Tokyo travel budget tips to enjoy the best of Tokyo without getting broke.
+Unless you’re in a hurry, you should not use a taxi to get from the Airport to Asakusa because it will be costly (¥20000 to ¥25000).

 3. The surrounding area

 You will see an elevator at the end of this path.
-Then, you just need to press number 6 to get to the hostel.
+Then, you need to press number 6 to get to the hostel.
 Because the door is always closed, you’ll need to open it.

 5. The decoration

-If you prefer more privacy, I would suggest you choose the right side.
+If you prefer more privacy, I suggest you choose the right side.
 You can ask the receptionist for your preference.
 It’s better to contact them by email first so you can arrange your bed better!

 I was assigned the bed on the right side, but I wanted to sleep inside the bookshelf, so I asked for the left side instead.

-You can relax and chill in the lobby (common area), which is a long desk in the middle of the hostel.
+You can relax and chill in the lobby (common area), a long desk in the middle of the hostel.

 6. It’s time to read some books!